superwhooo/heybigbrother/README.md

 ---

+### 🧠 Developer Notes
+- Frontend: Vanilla HTML, CSS, JS (lightweight and deployable)
+- Backend: To be modularized for integration with authenticated government APIs
+- Map Layer: Secure anonymized route prediction (Mission Shakthi protocol)
+- Version Control: GitHub (public dev build), private branch for audit tools

+> PRs and contributions are welcome post v1.0 release.
+> For access or collaboration under Mission Shakthi, please contact the admin node.

+---

 ### 🛡️ Guiding Promise
 With respect for privacy.
 You will not try to access anyone else’s information.
 **You can’t.
 We don’t either.**

+---

+### 🧩 Compliance and Data Ethics
+BIG BROTHER follows the principles of:
+- **Data Minimization:** Only store what’s essential for safety response.
+- **Sovereign Storage:** All information hosted within India.
+- **Voluntary Consent:** Guardians and data sharing require explicit user permission.
+- **Auditability:** All emergency overrides (police use) are logged and reviewed.

+> “Privacy is not a feature — it’s the foundation.”

 ---